tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 * Do the lexicographic ordering and assign a two-byte identifier in sequence.
 * Do CT-fetch and train keyed zstd dictionary
+  * TODO - Consider a systematic construction based on per-intermediate known extensions and/or profiles.

 #### Operation